 That can be particularly helpful for someone whose permitted stay under a visa has long since ended.
 As described in Consequences of Overstaying on a Temporary U.S. Visa, this could lead to an inadmissibility problem if the applicant were to leave the U.S. in order to apply via a U.S. consulate.
 Being able to adjust status fixes this issue, because there would be no need to depart the U.S. before getting the green card.

 After you are approved for permanent residence based on marriage to a U.S. citizen, the speed with which you got through the process could introduce one inconvenience: If your marriage was less than two years old at the time you became a U.S. resident, your residence will initially be only "conditional," and you will see a two-year expiration date on your green card.

 The idea is to give the immigration authorities a second chance to judge whether your marriage is bona fide, or the real thing, not just a sham to get a green card.
-For more information on this part of the process, see "How to Manage Your Conditional Resident Status."
+For more information on this part of the process, see How to Manage Your Conditional Resident Status.

-The number of visas issued each year under this category is limited, and the demand is always higher than the supply.
-Applicants do not normally receive a visa number (which is required in order to get a green card) in the year their U.S. spouse first files the I-130 visa petition for them.
+The number of visas/green cards issued each year under category F2A is limited, and the demand is often higher than the supply.
+In fact, it's rare for applicants to receive a visa number (as is required in order to get a green card) within the year their U.S. spouse first files the I-130 visa petition for them.
 Instead, they are typically put on a waiting list, based on their "priority date" (the date USCIS received their spouse's I-130 petition).

-If you're looking to get a family-based green card, you may want to talk to an attorney to find out if they can help with the process.
+If you're looking to get a family-based green card, you might want to talk to an attorney to find out if they can help with the process.
 Hiring an attorney to help with the petition process adds legal fees, but a professional may help to expedite your case and avoid any legal problems.